FabianKP/laplacian_of_gaussians/README.md

    1. Improve comments.
 DONE
    2. Make LoG safer.
 If you give it a non-grayscale image, it should raise an error or convert.
 DONE.
 8. Find more convincing examples.
 DONE
-9. Create doxygen-documentation and put it somewhere in the repository.
+9. Write a mini-tutorial in the README.
 10. Create and test library.
 11. Set repository to "public".